kitaird/rl-gridworld/README.md

 * _0_ indicates an accessible state
 * Multiple goals are possible!
 * The dimensions of the grid are adjustable!
 One can try out multiple sizes and test each algorithm with it!
+* Currently, only random start-positions are supported.
+Setting a fixed starting point for all episodes will be available soon.

 ## Solutions for algorithms
 The solution for the algorithms is in the directory `agents/solutions`.
 These are currently used in the main.py in order to see that the example is working.